-Things like IRAs, retirement savings plans and life insurance policies go directly to the beneficiary, as do Payable- or Transferable-on-Death accounts, and most trusts.
+Things like IRAs, retirement savings plans, and life insurance death benefits go directly to the beneficiary, as do Payable- or Transferable-on-Death accounts, and most trusts.
 Naming a beneficiary generally allows an asset to bypass probate, which makes the transfer easier, although challenges can happen if a beneficiary designation doesn’t look right.
-(Related: Trust services)
+(Related: Common beneficiary mistakes)

 “Take for example having an ex-wife listed as the beneficiary on a life insurance policy,” Viren said.
 “Was it a court order as part of the divorce settlement that the ex-spouse stay listed on life insurance?
 Or was the beneficiary designation just never updated after the split?”

 To determine the fate of probatable assets, start by looking at the will, if there is one.
 Probatable assets tend to be less cut-and-dry than those with a named beneficiary, and each unique situation must be handled appropriately depending on what’s on the table.
 (Related: Why people fear probate)